 Further into the hull visitors discover a room where everything is askew and a bit mixed-up.
 Step inside to activate strange sounds and lights, explore larger-than-life mechanical equipment, encounter walls that seem to grow and stretch, discover animals that have made the sunken ship their home and more.

-No dive site is complete with the right equipment, and this shipwreck site includes conveyors and ramps for moving equipment on and off the ship.
+No dive site is complete without the right equipment, and this shipwreck site includes conveyors and ramps for moving equipment on and off the ship.
 Teammates at the dive site and teammates on the inflatable boat work together to maneuver important supplies and equipment.

 Scuba diving takes knowledge and agility.
 Visitors don kid-sized scuba diving gear like vests, gloves and oxygen tanks, then use their minds and bodies to navigate over, under and around laser beams in the dimly lit laser maze.
 While waiting in line for the maze, visitors in the practice area work on mental agility training by memorizing scuba diving hand signals, completing knot-tying challenges and learning interesting facts about Lake Superior.